Psychology Advising Questions

 Do I have to attend group advising every semester?

 Yes.
 All students must attend a psychology group advising session to have their registration holds lifted.
 It is important that you sign up for a group advising session in a timely manner each semester so you can register for necessary courses with limited seats.
 Announcements for times, locations and how to sign up for these sessions will be available through MIX e-mail and posted throughout the department.
-Students should not plan on meeting individually with their advisor about specific registration questions until they have attended a group advising session.

 Failure to attend group advising will result in having your advising hold lifted after your registration period begins.